Private Equity Interview Questions & Answers

-This guide will help you be prepared to ace the most common private equity interview questions.
-The main types of PE interview questions you will encounter include technical knowledge, transaction experience, firm knowledge and culture fit.
-In addition, you may also be asked to complete a practical financial modeling related case study.
+This guide will help you prepare for and ace the most common private equity interview questions.
+The main types of PE interview questions you will encounter include technical knowledge, transaction experience, firm knowledge, and culture fit.
+In addition, you may also be asked to complete a practical financial modeling-related case study.

 As mentioned above, there are generally four types of questions you’ll usually encounter in a PE interview.
 The four types are:

-In the sections below will go through the most common private equity interview questions and answers!
+In the sections below, we will go through the most common private equity interview questions and answers!

 The quickest way to tell if a deal between two public companies would be accretive is to compare their P/E multiples.
-The company with a higher P/E multiple can acquire lesser valued companies on an accretive basis (assuming the takeover premium is not too big).
-Another important factor is the form of consideration and mix of cash vs share (see above question).
+The company with a higher P/E multiple can acquire lesser valued companies on an accretive basis (assuming the takeover premium is not too high).
+Another important factor is the form of consideration and mix of cash vs. share (see the previous question).

-LBO models are most sensitive to the total leverage the business can service (based on a debt/EBITDA ratio, typically), the cost of debt, and the acquisition or exit multiple assumptions.
+LBO models are most sensitive to the total leverage the business can service (typically based on the debt/EBITDA ratio), the cost of debt, and the acquisition or exit multiple assumptions.
 In addition, operating assumptions for the business play a major role as well.

 This is one of the most common private equity interview questions.
 Deciding between company A and B requires a comprehensive analysis of both quantitative and qualitative factors.
 Assuming they are in the same industry, you could start to compare the businesses based on: